Eric-Canas/Eric-Canas/README.md

 </tr></table>

 ## 📝 Publications
 [1] **E. Canas**, A. M. García, A. Garrell and C. Angulo. <a href="https://dl.acm.org/doi/10.5555/3523760.3523860" target="_blank">Initial Test of "BabyRobot" Behaviour on a Teleoperated Toy Substitution: Improving the Motor Skills of Toddlers</a>.
 Proceedings of the 2022 ACM/IEEE International Conference on Human-Robot Interaction. pp. 708–712.
-Sapporo, Hokkaido, Japan.
-March 2022.
+Sapporo, Hokkaido, Japan. _March 2022_.

+[2] F. Lumbreras, R. Bola, **E. Canas**, S. Lumbreras, E. Martín-Badosa and M. Montes-Usategui. <a href="https://phase1.attract-eu.com/showroom/project/scored-super-resolution-confocal-microscopy-enhanced-by-deep-learning/" target="_blank">SCORED: Super-resolution Confocal Microscopy Enhanced by Deep-Learning</a>.
+ATTRACT Final Conference. _September 2020_.

 ## 🐼 About me